Anvit131/Project_CNN/README_PART__B.md

 The codebase can be modularized into the following structure for better maintainability:

 project/

+├── model.py              # Model definition and customization
 ├── train.py              # Main training script
-├── model.py              # Model definition and customization
-├── data.py               # Dataset loading and transforms
+├── get_dataloaders.py               # Dataset loading and transforms
 ├── utils.py              # Helper functions (e.g., plotting)
 ├── config.py             # Configuration variables
-├── requirements.txt      # Python dependencies
+├── train_wandb           # Wandb training
 └── README.md             # Project documentation

 Each file can encapsulate one aspect of the pipeline, making it easier to debug, reuse, or extend.